From environmental science to photography - but always focused on the built environment.

 08. I'm here for the long game (and putting my money where my mouth is).

 Sustainable design isn't a trend - it's the future.
 I've built my entire practice around supporting this shift, and I'm so committed that I'm planning to build my own small, nature-positive Passivhaus on a large conservation property.
-When you work with me, you're partnering with someone who doesn't just photograph sustainable buildings - I'm investing in creating one myself.
+When you work with me, you're partnering with someone who doesn't just photograph sustainable spaces - I'm investing in creating one myself.
 I understand that today's high-performance buildings are tomorrow's standard, and I'm here to document that journey while living it too.

 Podcasts